eitansuez/inference-extension-exploration/docs/kgateway-with-fake-llm.md

 # Inference extension with kgateway, using a fake LLM

 This guide is similar to the lab that uses kgateway.
-The difference is its use of a fake for the LLM deployment, so you can experiment with the inference extension without the cpu and memory resources needed to actuall run an LLM.
+The difference is its use of a fake for the LLM deployment, so you can experiment with the inference extension without the cpu and memory resources needed to actually run an LLM.

 Provision a Kubernetes cluster: